novedevo/rush-hour/README.md

 ## Rust
-We also wrote a version of this project in the Rust programming language, which is included (with its own documentation) in its own folder.
+We also wrote a [version of this project](https://github.com/novedevo/rust-hour) in the Rust programming language (with its own documentation).
 This side project was an excellent way to learn Rust, and much unnecessary (yet enjoyable) optimization occurred there.

 ## Conclusions and Lessons Learned
 - Concurrency is powerful
 - Challenge your assumptions.
 A* should have been better, but the heuristic calculations offset its theoretical performance.
 - Remote collaboration is non-trivial but very useful
-- While Intellij is undoubtedly the best IDE for Java (other than Eclipse, of course), its "Code with Me" feature is still too early for us to use effectively
+- While IntelliJ is undoubtedly the best IDE for Java (other than Eclipse, of course), its "Code with Me" feature is still too early for us to use effectively
 - VS Code's plugin ecosystem makes it a serious rival to even the most well-featured IDE
 - Rust is extremely fast